 - 4. Claims, losses, and loss/claim adjustment expenses shall be recognized as expenses when a covered or insured event occurs.
 In most instances, the covered or insured event is the occurrence of an incident which gives rise to a claim or the incurring of costs.
 For claims-made type policies, the covered or insured event is the reporting to the entity of the incident that gives rise to a claim.
-Until Cclaim payments and related expense payments are made subsequent to the occurrence of a covered or insured event, and in order to recognize the expense of a covered or insured event that has occurred, it is necessary to establish a liability.
+Until claim payments and related expense payments are made subsequent to the occurrence of a covered or insured event, and in order to recognize the expense of a covered or insured event that has occurred, it is necessary to establish a liability.
 Liabilities shall be established for any unpaid claims and unpaid losses (loss reserves), unpaid loss/claim adjustment expenses (loss/claim adjustment expense reserves) and incurred costs, with a corresponding charge to income.
 Claims related extra contractual obligations losses and bad-faith losses shall be included in losses.
 See individual business types for the accounting treatment for adjustment expenses related to extra contractual obligations and bad-faith lawsuits. - 5.
-The liability for unpaid LAE shall be established regardless of any payments made to third-party administrators, management companies or other entities except for capitated payments under managed care contracts for which.
-The liability for claims adjustment expenses on non-capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments made to third-party administrators, etc. The liability for claims adjustment expenses on capitated payments under managed care contracts shall be established in an amount necessary to adjust all unpaid claims irrespective of payments to third parties with the exception that the liability is established net of capitated payments to providers.
+The liability for unpaid LAE shall be established regardless of any payments made to third-party administrators, management companies or other entities except for capitated payments under managed care contracts for which the liability is established net of capitated payments to providers.